PPI's, Acid Reflux, Osteoporosis and Osteopenia

 You may need to advocate for more frequent DEXA scans and see if you can get a trabecular bone score with your DEXA scans, especially if you have already fractured.

-The research is still in progress for how PPIs affect bone health in post-menopausal women.
+Research is still in progress on how PPIs affect bone health in post-menopausal women.

 I will continue to watch the research and hope to see more quality studies on this come out in the near future.